-- Deepwater Wind is launching the nation's first off-shore wind farm.
+Deepwater Wind has launched the nation's first off-shore wind farm.

-- Virgin Pulse is relocating its corporate headquarters to be close to be closer to global giants in predictive analytics.
+Virgin Pulse has relocated its corporate headquarters to be closer to global giants in predictive analytics.

-- Johnson & Johnson is creating a health care research platform to plumb the next generation of scientific discoveries.
+Johnson & Johnson is creating a health care research platform to plumb the next generation of discoveries.

-- South Street Landing will be home to the world's most sophisticated nursing education facilities.
+South Street Landing opened its doors to the nation's most sophisticated nursing education facilities.